 TYPO3 v11 LTS

-As in the previous, very successful LTS versions of TYPO3, also in TYPO3 v11 LTS all functions of the 11's versions were combined to a particularly stable LTS release.
-Below we have compiled the most important innovations and functions of TYPO3 v11 LTS for you.
+As in the previous, very successful LTS versions of TYPO3, TYPO3 v11 LTS combines all the functions of the 11 versions into a particularly stable LTS release.
+Below we have compiled the most important new features and functions of TYPO3 v11 LTS for you.

 Configurable columns for the list module

-The list module allows TYPO3 backend users to work with different database entries.
+With the list module, TYPO3 backend users can work with different database entries.
 Users can now simply select the columns to be displayed and edited in the list.
-In older TYPO3 versions, this was only possible in the "Single Table View".
+This was only possible in the "Single Table View" in older TYPO3 versions.
 The updated user interface makes adding and removing columns much easier.

-TYPO3 integrators can customize the view with a few lines the configration for tables and disable the "Column Selector" for specific tables or for all tables as needed.
+TYPO3 integrators can customize the view with a few lines of configuration for tables and disable the "Column Selector" for specific tables or for all tables as needed.

-The List module has an expanded view for accessing other features such as displaying additional details or viewing the change history of content items.
-These features are secondary actions that backend users need less frequently in their daily work.
-Previously, the advanced view was activated via a checkbox, which then applied the view to all tables on the page.
+The list module has an extended view for accessing additional functions such as displaying additional details or displaying the change history of content elements.
+These functions are secondary actions that backend users need less frequently in their daily work.
+Previously, the extended view was activated via a checkbox, which then applied the view to all tables on the page.

-With TYPO3 version 11, the checkbox has been removed and users can invoke the secondary functions for each table individually.
+With TYPO3 version 11, the checkbox has been removed and users can call the secondary functions for each table individually.

 Data download from the list module